rot256/fugl/README.md

 - Read the code (it is very short and quite readable)
 - Provide suggestions for Canary format/API changes

-Simplicity is prioritises over new features!
+Simplicity is prioritised over new features!

 This repo WILL NOT contain an automatic system for tracking the canaries, such a system should be easy to implement using the client (and I encourage people to do so).